-Metals are highly recyclable materials due to their intrinsic properties and their economic value.
-If appropriately managed, closing metal loops by increasing their reuse and recycling has the potential to improve resource productivity, and to reduce energy use, some emissions, and waste disposal.
+Tin can be infinitely recycled to the same high quality due to its intrinsic properties and economic value.
+Closing metal loops by increasing reuse and recycling has the potential to improve resource productivity while reducing energy use, emissions, and waste disposal.

 For further information please contact [email protected]

-< Back to Responsible Production.
+< Back to Responsible Production